WookieWarriorX/NavalBattle/README.txt

 NAVAL BATTLE GAME

-You can download game-ready Windows version from releases.
+You can download game-ready Windows version from "Releases".

 Requirements:
 1. Windows 8.1 and newer